RevBayes Divergence Dating Lab

 cp strict.Rev relaxed.Rev

-Edit relaxed.Rev, replacing the section entitled “Strict clock” with this relaxed clock version:
+Edit relaxed.Rev in nano, replacing the section entitled “Strict clock” with this relaxed clock version:

 # Uncorrelated Lognormal relaxed clock